spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-gift-cards-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that a shipment method with the `NoShipment` name exists in your `spy_shipment_method` and `spy_shipment_method_price` database tables.
+Make sure that a shipment method with the `NoShipment` name exists in `spy_shipment_method` and `spy_shipment_method_price` database tables.

 {% endinfo_block %}

 ### 7) Import additional and optional data

-{% info_block infoBox "Info" %}
+{% info_block infoBox "" %}

-To represent and display gift cards as products in your shop, you need to import some data into your database depending on your project configuration and needs.
+To represent and display gift cards as products in your shop, you need to import data into your database depending on your project configuration and needs.
 The following list contains the points that can be used to get an idea of what gift card-related data you might want to use:
 * *Product Attribute Key* to create a gift card `value` super attribute that defines gift card variants.
 * *Abstract Product* that represents gift cards in your catalog.
 * *Abstract Product Store Relation* to manage store-specific gift cards.